Deep-tomography: iterative velocity model building with deep learning: Conclusions

 \section{Conclusions}

 This work uses the U-Net to determine the velocity model iteratively in a flow similar to the one used in Tomography.
 We trained a U-Net to perform the iterations using migrated data, starting from a simple smooth model and progressively increasing the model resolution, in a process we called Deep-Tomography.
 To validate the idea, we defined a flow that constructed a synthetic training/test data set with high geological complexity.
 We proposed a modification in the conventional U-Net architecture, which increased the kernel size of the convolutional layers and proved to be efficient to reduce the loss of predictions.
-The large kernel accounts for the long-distance effect that a velocity error has over the moveout events in a migrated image.
-Over the test set, the Deep-Tomography flow predicted the velocity models with high quality.
-When testing the proposed method over the Marmousi benchmark, some modifications were necessary into the training set to increase the accuracy of predictions; however, after these modifications, the predictions reached a reasonable level, especially when considering the Marmousi's model complexity.
+The large kernel accounts for the long-distance effect that a velocity error has over the moveout events in a migrated image.\\ Over the test set, the Deep-Tomography flow predicted the velocity models with high quality.
+When testing the proposed method over the Marmousi benchmark, the prediction are visually inaccurate, not representing well even the shallow faults.
+Then, we tested a new flow to define the models used as the training set of U-Net, generating a new velocity distribution with spikes of low and high velocity, and defining the faults with more geological fidelity.
+After these modifications, the evaluated predictions scores increased significantly.
+The final predicted model reached a reasonable level, especially when considering the Marmousi's model complexity.
+We tested a hybrid flow, using as input for FWI the model obtained with Deep-tomography, obtaining a final model with a high degree of similarity to the actual model.\\